 BONUS: Get your FREE guide to decluttering your pantry by clicking the button below... go on, what are you waiting for?!

 2 | Empty everything out

-This step can be pretty confronting if your pantry is chockablock, but in my opinion, it is absolutely necessary to remove every item - including food, food items, and any accumulated rubbish - in order to do the best job of decluttering.
+This step can be pretty confronting if your pantry is chockablock, but it is absolutely necessary to remove every item - including food, food items, and any accumulated rubbish - in order to do the best decluttering job.
 Having a completely blank slate makes you only want to put things back that you really use and need, rather than every little item.
 I promise!

 Having empty shelves is also a great opportunity to give everything a thorough wipe-down - I like to use natural cleaning sprays in a space that stores food (this video shows you how I make my favourite all-purpose spray).

 3 | Create space to spread everything out

 As you're removing all your pantry items, it's important that you sort it into 'like' categories, rather than just dumping everything in one big pile on the kitchen bench.
 Categorizing as you sort will make it easier to declutter in the next stage.
 It will also make it easier to put things back neatly in the pantry.

 We luckily had a nice big space at my client's house to spread everything out.
 We had food items on the right side of the bench, stationery and 'extras' on the left; on the floor we separated party supplies, cooking equipment; and to the left of this picture were lunch-boxes, food storage containers, shopping bags and paper supplies (i.e. toilet rolls, paper towels, tissues).
 You may or may not have as many categories as this in your own pantry, depending on size.

 If you're lacking space in your home to spread everything out, think of any way you could create a flat surface in the kitchen area i.e. ironing board, coffee table, kitchen table, benches... and the floor works fine too!